erlendsellie/HomeAssistantConfig/README.md

 - Notify us if no one has picked them up from kindergarden before it closes.

-#### Smart watch control
+#### Smart watch control with Garmin Tasker
-Selfmade watchface with tasker integration that triggers some webhooks and actionable notifications in Home Assistant that does the following:
+With help from the Garmin Tasker app on the Garmin Connect IQ Store, i can with a press or two (or three or four):
-- Dim the lights in some occupied rooms to desired light level.
+- Adjust the brigthness on different light groups in different rooms to my liking
+- Toggle TV Power,  either the Bedroom TV or the Living Room TV, based on my 'state'
+- Pause the same TV, or skip ads on YouTube
-- Toggle the garage
+- Control the Volume on the same TV
-- Toggle the curtains
+- Toggle covers like the garage door or blinds
-- Turn on/off the bed blanket heater
+- Turn on the heated blanket in the bed, either for 30 minutes, or turn it on, and leave it on until the TV in the bedroom turns off.
+- Control the climate in the car, open the frunk, trunk and charge port.

 #### Other:
-- Stock price notifications using FinnHub.io API
 - Mail delivery days notifications.
 - Waste collection notifications
 - Game timer.
 After hunting, game birds are supposed to hang for 40 'daydegrees'.
 This package appendes the temperature for each hour, and notifies me when the bird is ready for the freezer.
+- Stock price notifications using FinnHub.io API

 ## Specs

 - Aqara motion sensors and magnet sensors
 - IKEA Trådfri / Hue / Namron lights, switches and bulbs
+- Mill Panel Heaters
+- heatit z-trm3 thermostats
+- Aoetec Heavy Duty for Water Boiler
+- Sensibo IR-blaster for heat pump
+- Easee EV Charger for smart charging and power management
+- Tesla Model Y for presence and car climate control
+- Garmin Fenix 6 as a remote for the entire home with Garmin Tasker app
 - Aqara and 433mhz temperature and humidity sensors
 - Xiaomi water leakage sensors and smoke detectors.
 - A-OK Curtain controllers from AliExpress, controlled with ESP32.